iizukanao/picam/README.md

       --tcpout <url>      Enable TCP output to <url>
                           (e.g. --tcpout tcp://127.0.0.1:8181)
      [camera]
-      --vfr               Enable variable frame rate.
-Also, GOP size will be controlled automatically.
-      --minfps <num>      Minimum frames per second.
-Implies --vfr.
-                          It might not work if width / height >= 1.45.
-      --maxfps <num>      Maximum frames per second.
-Implies --vfr.
-                          It might not work if width / height >= 1.45.
       --autoex            Enable automatic control of camera exposure between daylight and night modes.
 This forces --vfr enabled.
       --autoexthreshold <num>  When average value of Y (brightness) for